How your GP can help

 Start by describing:

-- What you are experiencing, be honest with your doctor about your concerns they are there to help, not to judge you.
+- What you are experiencing.
+Be honest with your GP about what your concerns are - they are there to help, not to judge you.

 - If there is anything you think might have triggered what is happening.

-- Tell them about any treatment you are having or medications you are taking.
+- Any treatment you are having or medications you are using.

-Your GP will talk and work with you to determine what support is best for you.
+Your GP will work with you to determine what support is best for you.
 This could include:

 - Providing access to self-help resources, support groups, online support and referrals to community services.